-- 9.1 A minister is a man who is called by God in the Lord Jesus Christ, the King and Head of the Church, to a special ministry of the word.
-Only those who give evidence of being called and qualified by the Lord Jesus Christ shall be set apart by the ARPC to this ministry. - 9.2 The call to ministry begins with the individual seeking to determine whether or not he has been called as a minister.
-Yet, as Christ fits His servants for this ministry, they must also evidence the necessary qualifications for this work. - 9.3 The qualifications of a minister consist of such gifts as fit him for service as a teacher and leader in this ministry, and of such character and reputation as will continue honor to this office. - A. Spiritual Maturity.
-A minister must be mature in his faith, with absolute certainty of his own saving relationship with the Lord Jesus Christ. - B. Belief.
-A minister must accept the doctrines, government and worship of the Associate Reformed Presbyterian Church as agreeable to and founded upon the Word of God. - C. Knowledge.
-A minister must give evidence of his knowledge of the Holy Scriptures, the doctrines, government, and worship of our ARPC, and the duties of a minister. - D. Compassion.
-A minister must serve as Jesus Christ, who came "not to be ministered unto, but to minister."
+- A minister is a man who is called by God in the Lord Jesus Christ, the King and Head of the Church, to a - special ministry of the word.
+Only those who give - evidence of being called and qualified by the Lord Jesus Christ shall be set apart by the ARPC to this ministry. - The call to ministry begins with the individual seeking to determine whether or not he has been called as a - minister.
+Yet, as Christ fits His servants for this ministry, they must also evidence the necessary qualifications for - this work.
+The qualifications of a minister consist of such gifts as fit him for service as a teacher and leader in this ministry, - and of such character and reputation as will continue honor to this office. - A. Spiritual Maturity.
+A minister must be mature in his faith, with absolute certainty of his own saving - relationship with the Lord Jesus Christ.
+B. Belief.
+A minister must accept the doctrines, - government and worship of the Associate Reformed Presbyterian Church as agreeable to and founded upon the Word of God. - C. Knowledge.
+A minister must give evidence of his knowledge of the Holy Scriptures, the doctrines, - government, and worship of our ARPC, and the duties of a minister.
+D. Compassion.
+A minister must serve as Jesus Christ, who came "not to be ministered unto, but to

 - E. Personality.
-A minister must be one who will attract persons to Christ and His Church. - F. Intelligence.
+A minister must be one who will attract - persons to Christ and His Church.

+- F. Intelligence.
 A minister must be capable of meeting the education requirements essential for ordination. - G. Education.
-A minister must present evidence of having obtained a baccalaureate degree, or its equivalent, from an accredited four-year college or university, as well as a master of divinity degree from an accredited seminary approved by the Presbytery.
-The educational requirements shall be waived only in extraordinary cases and such waiver shall require consent of three-fourths of the members of Presbytery.
-Prior to the meeting, the Presbytery shall be informed in writing of the circumstances which require the application of this extraordinary case waiver. - 9.4 The Scriptures acknowledge no degrees of rank or dignity among ministers, they being equal in office and authority.
-The names of pastor, teacher, bishop and presbyter are used simply to set forth different duties and responsibilities. - 9.5 The office of minister includes the office and authority of elder.
-For this reason the minister is also referred to as a presbyter.
+A minister must present evidence of having obtained a baccalaureate degree, or its - equivalent, from an accredited four-year college or university, as well as a master of divinity degree - from an accredited seminary approved by the Presbytery.
+The educational requirements shall be waived only in extraordinary cases and such waiver - shall require consent of three-fourths of the members of Presbytery.
+Prior to the meeting, the Presbytery shall be informed in writing of the circumstances which require the application of this - 9.4 The Scriptures acknowledge no degrees of rank or dignity among ministers, they being equal in office and authority.
+The names of pastor, teacher, bishop and presbyter are used simply to set forth different duties extraordinary case waiver.